WANGVINCENT/Homomorphic_Encryption/README.md

 If you want to review/edit the library, import the JAVA_PHE directory into a Eclipse project and edit as necessary.
 The Main.java folder only exists for testing and provide examples of how to use the library.

 ## Usage
 Import the packages as necessary.
-See Main.java
+For basic usage please check Server.java in the test package for basic usage of these cryptography libraries.
+Please view Client.java and Server.java for an example how to compare encrypted numbers, secure multiplication, secure division, etc.

 # security.socialistmillionaire.alice
 **Initialize**